gncdev/XlanKar/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Interface OpenVpnChange with PyQT
+- 🔭 I’m currently working on Code Learning Website
 - 🌱 I’m currently learning Python and PyQT
 - 👯 I’m looking to collaborate on Web and Desktop Projects
 - 💬 Ask me about [My Projects](https://github.com/XlanKar "My Projects")